Exploring the intersection of scientific advancement and ontological discourse

 Flint, Michigan, USA

-First Roundtable Discussion — Bint Jebail Cultural Center, Dearborn, Michigan — January 2, 2026
+First Roundtable — Bint Jebail Cultural Center, Dearborn, Michigan — January 2, 2026

-Watch summary videos and download the full slide decks from the First Roundtable Discussion
+Watch summary videos and download full slide decks from our Roundtable Discussions

-A ~1-minute captioned clip from the full 32-minute panel discussion on evolution, creation, and the dialogue between faith and science.
+A captioned clip from the panel discussion on evolution, creation, and the dialogue between faith and science.

 ⬇ Download VideoFull slide deck covering theistic and naturalistic perspectives with a synthesis of faith and reason.

-A ~2-minute captioned clip from Ibrahim Duhaini's 17-minute presentation on Theistic Evolution — Qur'anic support, scientific evidence, and the science-faith synthesis.
+A captioned clip from Ibrahim Duhaini's presentation on Theistic Evolution — Qur'anic support, scientific evidence, and the science-faith synthesis.

-⬇ Download Video19-slide deck with scientific evidence, Qur'anic proofs, phylogenetic tree analysis, and a theistic evolution synthesis — by Ibrahim Duhaini, PhD, Sr. Medical Physicist, Karmanos Cancer Institute.
+⬇ Download Video19-slide deck with scientific evidence, Qur'anic proofs, phylogenetic tree analysis, and a theistic evolution synthesis.

 ⬇ Download PowerPoint (.pptx)This forum seeks to explore the intricate relationship between scientific advancements and the philosophical discourse of ontology, particularly the tension and dialogue between faith and science.